rogerkeays/vimliner/README.md

 The most frequent shortcut keys you will use are:

- <TAB> open or close the current fold
-  zx  close all other folds
+    TAB open or close the current fold zx close all other folds

 Use :help fold-commands in vim for additional shorcuts.

 The fold function consumes blank lines.
 If you need to separate one fold from another, use a single dot or a dash on a line by itself.

-Check for updates to VimFlowy at https://rogerkeays.com/vimflowy
+For updates and screenshots, go to https://rogerkeays.com/vimflowy